zukaitis/midi-grid/README.md

 [![Video](https://img.youtube.com/vi/7otjcxH8tro/0.jpg)](https://youtu.be/7otjcxH8tro "Demo video")

-midi-grid is an open source MIDI controller, main part of witch is 8x8 LED iluminated button grid.
+midi-grid is an open source MIDI controller, main part of which is 8x8 LED iluminated button grid.

 Main features of the device:
 - 8x8 RGB LED illuminated button matrix
-- 16 additional MIDI control buttons, most of them paired with LED indicator
+- 16 additional MIDI control buttons, most of them paired with RGB LED indicator
 - 2 buttons for internal control of the device
 - 2 rotary encoders, functionality yet to be specified
 - Monochrome LCD display